What is the “Open P&L (Profit And Loss)?”

-Being #6 out of 20 boats in The Chubb U.S. Junior Championship is a big deal!
+Being #6 out of 20 boats in The Chubb U.S. Junior Championship was a big deal!

-So Julius and Lucy are sailing against the best sailors in the nation!
+So Julius and Lucy were sailing against the best sailors in the country.

 Looking at the scores during the regatta is like looking at the “Open P&L” of your trades:

 It’s fun and entertaining, but it doesn’t matter… yet.

 Hope this helps and thanks for letting me be a proud dad while also teaching you about trading!